 Click here for Bennington's Undergraduate Credit Transfer Policy.

-- A completed Transfer Common Application (all pieces are required).
+- A completed Transfer Common Application.

 - A graded, analytical paper.
 This is a paper that was written and graded for an academic class.
 It must be an original analysis or thesis, which uses secondary sources when appropriate.
 We do not accept a creative writing sample, journal entry, handwritten essay, in-class assignment, or research paper to fulfill this portion of your application.
-You may submit your paper with your Transfer Common Application or upload it to your personal application status page, which we will email you after we receive your Common Application.
+You may submit your paper with your Common Application or upload it to your personal application status page, which we will email you after we receive your Common Application.

 - The Mid-Term Report, if you are applying while currently enrolled elsewhere.
 Use the form provided by the Transfer Common Application.